 Prior to his stint at UTSA, Clement served as an assistant for one year at Kirkwood Junior College in Cedar Rapids, Iowa.
 He began his coaching career as a graduate assistant at Morningside College in Sioux City, Iowa, and then spent one year at Loyola High School in Los Angeles.
-He was also an assistant coach for the Orleans Cardinals in the prestigious Cape Cod Baseball League in the summers of 2005 and 2006, including a Cape Cod Championship in 2005.
+He was also an assistant coach for the Orleans Cardinals in the prestigious Cape Cod Baseball League in the summers of 2005 and 2006, winning a Cape Cod Championship in 2005.

 A former college catcher, Clement played two seasons at Kirkwood, helping the Eagles compile a 91-25 record.
 He finished his college career at Morningside, where he earned his bachelor's degree in physical education/secondary education in 2002.
 Following college, the Marshalltown, Iowa, native played professionally one season for the Canton Coyotes of the Frontier League.